yoshimotomasahir/LISE-Reader/README.md

 # lise-reader README

-You can use the LISE++ file syntax highlighter in VS Code.
+You can use the [LISE++](https://lise.nscl.msu.edu/lise.html) file syntax highlighter in VS Code.

 ![syntax highlight example](example.png)

 ## Features

-It supports the basic syntax of LISE++.
+It supports the basic syntax of LISE++ file.

 ## Requirements

-VS Code
+VSCode, node, and git

 ## Extension Settings